Curriculum and Instruction (CI)

 CI 5326.
 Curriculum & Management in the Elementary & Middle School.

-Course topics include principles of curriculum development, the EC-8 curriculum, lesson and unit planning, instructional strategies that promote student learning, and classroom management.
-Students are required to complete 30 clock hours of field experience in EC-8 school settings.
+This course examines principles of curricular development in grades EC-8, including scope and sequence documents, curriculum, instructional goals and objectives, lesson and unit planning, instructional strategies and frameworks that promote student learning, evaluation of instructional texts and materials, design of instructional assessment, classroom management, and the state teacher evaluation system.
+Students are required to complete 50 clock hours of active, in person field experience in EC-8 school settings in order to meet statutory requirements for clinical teaching.
 Prerequisite: Admittance to Educator Preparation.

 CI 5327.
 Principles and Practices in the Elementary School.